 - Image data can be 8-bit or 16-bit.
 16-bit images are still rarely used and may cause issues with quite a few RIPs and workflows.

 - The use of layers is allowed.
 In PDF/X-4 these are not the ‘regular’ PDF layers (OCG or Optional Content Groups for the techies among us) but the more sophisticated OCCD layers (which actually combine multiple OCGs in a group).
 If a regular PDF has, for instance, a layer with comments and another one with contact information, both layers could be combined in a single ‘info’ OCCD layer.
-When I updated this page early 2008, there weren’t any workflows on the market yet with proper support for handling OCCDs.
+When I updated this page in early 2008, there weren’t any workflows on the market yet with proper support for handling OCCDs.
 Meanwhile callas pdfToolbox is the first PDF tool that has proper support for them.

 The following restrictions apply to PDF/X-4 files: